OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ...
 cilk_sync;
 ```
-a `cilk_sync` at top level waits for the outer spawn to complete, and
+a `cilk_sync` at top level waits for the top level spawn to complete, and
-the outer spawn waits for the inner spawn to complete.
+the top level spawn waits for everything spawned inside it to complete.

 ##### Implicit syncs